grafana/loki/docs/getting-started/get-logs-into-loki.md

 ./promtail-linux-amd64 -config.file=promtail-local-config.yaml
 ```

-5. Restart Loki.
 You should now see your application logs.
+If you are using Grafana, you might need to refresh your instance in order to see the logs.